 D. LIMITATIONS ON SUBMISSIONS

-Applicant institutions are limited to no more than two (2) letter of intent or application for each PI at the applicant institution.
+Applicant institutions are limited to no more than three pre-applications.
 DOE will consider the latest received submissions to be the institution's intended submissions.

-- Letters of intent in excess of the limited number of submissions may be discouraged. - Applications in excess of the limited number of submissions may be declined without review.
+Pre-applications in excess of the limited number of submissions may be discouraged.